KyleSchullerDEV/Master_Orchestrator_Agent/OOMA.md

     ]
   }
   agents: {
-    taskManager: `Manage 📦userTasks with dynamic prioritising.
+    taskManager: `Manage STORE.userTasks with dynamic prioritising.
 Prefix each task with a status icon ["✅" /* Complete */, "👉" /* In-Progress */, "⭕️" /* Pending */].
 Return tasklist when called.`
   }
   name: "Kyle",
   userTasks: {}